 Yes!
 Shipping is available for $350 to ANYwhere in the continental United States and includes the cost of a crate, airfare, insurance, veterinary exam, and a health certificate (required by the airline).
-We cannot ship during the months of June, July, or August, as temperatures are too high for the airlines to accept pets!
+We cannot ship during the months of June, July, August, or September, as temperatures are too high for the airlines to accept pets!
 I will sometimes use a pet nanny or will fly with a baby myself to hand deliver to major airports and certain conenctions for $500-$600.

 How does the Bengal breed compare to the Savannah breed?